miguel91it/backend-challenge/README.md

     * SoilMoisture        (float64) -> Rate of soil moisture (must be between 0 and 100%)
     * ExternalTemperature (float64) -> External temperature in celsius degree
     * ExternalHumidity    (float64) -> Rate of external humidity (must be between 0 and 100%)

+## GoliothMongo Module

+GoliothMongo Module is composed by one file:

+    * mongo.go  -> lib responsible to create a mongodb client such way that implements the Interface Repository

 ## Devices Module